Updated: 5 days ago

 4) Smudger brush - used to apply and blend eyeshadow on both the upper and lower lash line.

 For starters, I suggest that you invest in a brush set so that you'll be prepared with the right tools when applying your makeup.
 I personally like this 11 pc brush set by Fancii, it's a high quality brush set with cruelty free synthetic bristles for foundation, powder, blush and eyeshadow, packaged in a rose gold travel leather clutch.
+Check it out on Amazon.

 Choosing your Colours